ligato/docs/docs/intro/overview.md

 Networks play a key role in cloud-native environments.
 Network functions such as L2/L3 switching and routing, IPsec VPN gateways, NAT and load balancers operate in containers, and are referred to as cloud-native network functions (CNF).
 Applying the Kubernetes lifecycle to CNFs allows a provider to spin up different network configurations to meet their respective needs.
 Some examples:

 - Webscale services deployed on multiple application pods interconnected through a virtual overlay composed of CNF virtual switches
-- Customized service "bundles" composed of individual router, load balancer, firewall and NAT CNFs strung together in a service function chain (SFC)
+- Customized service "bundles" composed of router, load balancer, firewall and NAT CNFs strung together in a service function chain (SFC)
 - VPN Interconnect employing IPsec crypto/tunnel CNFs

 CNF solutions must keep pace with cloud-native adoption growth.
 Therefore the cloud-native community requires solutions that simplify and expedite the development and implementation of customized, scalable and versatile CNFs.